 - Flew, Antony, 1984.
 “The Presumption of Atheism.” in God, Freedom, and Immortality.
 Buffalo, N.Y.: Prometheus Books, pp. 13-30.

-- A collection of Flew’s essays, some of which are now out of date.
+- A collection of Flew’s essays, some of which are antiquated.
 The most important are “The Presumption of Atheism,” and “The Principle of Agnosticism.”

 - Flint and Freddoso, 1983.
 “Maximal Power.” in The Existence and Nature of God, Alfred J. Freddoso, ed.
 Notre Dame, Ind.: University of Notre Dame Press.